Connectivity graphs of uncertainty regions: Introduction

-\subsubsection{Related Work.}
+\subsection{Related Work.}

 If the $n$ uncertainty regions are points (in other words, there is no uncertainty), then finding the minimum $\alpha$ for which the connectivity graph is connected amounts to finding a minimum Euclidean Bottleneck Spanning Tree (MBST) on the points.
-Since minimum spanning trees (MSTs) are also MBSTs, these can be found in time $O(n\log{n})$.
+Because minimum spanning trees (MSTs) are also MBSTs, a solution can be found in time $O(n\log{n})$.

-The well-studied family of {\rm range assignment} problems is closely related.
-In these problems the disks centered at each point can be of different radii, and the goal is to minimize the total power consumption under the constraint that the network satisfies certain structural properties like connectivity, strong connectivity, or a particular broadcast property.
+Closely related to our BCU and WCU problems is the well-studied family of {\rm range assignment} problems.
+In these problems, the disks centered at the points can be of different radius, and the goal is to minimize the total power consumption under the constraint that the network satisfies certain structural properties like connectivity, strong connectivity, or a particular broadcast property.
 Most of the work on these problems has considered point sets rather than uncertainty regions (see \cite{cps-opapr-00,lp-eaasb-02,lp-ptasb-05,SCG06,fuchs-06}).
 Thus our work provides an early exploration of connectivity problems, arising in the context of wireless networks, for points lying in nontrivial uncertainty regions.

-The minimum spanning tree problem has been studied in the setting of uncertainty regions.
+The minimum spanning tree problem (MST) has been studied in the setting of uncertainty regions.
 Yang {\em et al.} \cite{Yang07} showed that the problem of computing a spanning tree that minimizes the total edge length is NP-hard if the uncertainty regions are non-overlapping unit disks or rectangles.
-They also give a polynomial-time approximation scheme (PTAS) for the case where the uncertainty regions are unit disks; this is notably different from our problem, which does not admit a PTAS, unless P=NP.
-Other optimization problems with neighborhoods that have received attention include the Traveling Salesman Problem; e.g.\ see \cite{ah-aagcp-94,gl-faatn-99,dm-aatnp-01,bgk+-tnvs-05,m-ptnfr-07}.
-The bottleneck version of TSP is known to be NP-hard \cite[p.
-212]{Garey_Johnson79}.
+They also give a polynomial-time approximation scheme (PTAS) for the case in which the uncertainty regions are unit disks; this is notably different from our problem, which does not admit a PTAS, unless P=NP.
+Further approximation results for minimization and maximization versions of the MST with uncertainty were provided by Dorrigiv \emph{et al.}~\cite{dfh+-mmwst-12}.
+Another optimization problem with neighborhoods that have received attention is the Traveling Salesman Problem; e.g.\ see \cite{ah-aagcp-94,mm-aagtn-95,gl-faatn-99,dm-aatnp-01,delm-tsp-03,bgk+-tnvs-05,m-ptnfr-07}.
+The bottleneck version of TSP is known to be NP-hard \cite[p.~212]{Garey_Johnson79}.
 A $2$-approximation has been known since 1984 \cite{parker_rardin84}.